JustinGOSSES/wellioviz/docs/INSTALLATION.md

     }
 }`
 Note, the latest version of wellioviz is probably not 0.0.25 by now.
 Any other modules you need would go in here too after wellioviz line separated by a comma.
-5. From the same folder that has the package.json run `npm install`.
+5. From the same folder that has the package.json run <code class="black">`npm install`</code>.
 This will create a folder called "node_modules" and there should be another folder called wellioviz.
 6. Creat an HTML file at the same top-level of your project directory.
-Inside it, put a sript tag `<script src="node_modules/wellioviz/dist/index.js"></script>`.
+Inside it, put a sript tag <code class="black">`<script src="node_modules/wellioviz/dist/index.js"></script>`</code>.
 You should be able to call wellioviz functions in your other JavaScript files now.

 #### A second possible way to use wellioviz in a website:
 This way is slightly cleaner in terms of namespace.
 Additionally, you may not want to include your entire node modules folder if that gets big!